cwells/adhd/README.md

 jobs in turn can define dependent jobs that will also be run.
 Jobs can be conditionally run depending on the return codes of user-defined shell commands.

+The original purpose of `adhd` was as a replacement for .env files, but of course running jobs made sense, and then you need job ordering and dependencies, and plugins sound cool, So here we are.

 > It is important to note that `adhd` is not meant to replace `make` or other tools, and it's not expected that your `adhd` config will live in the project directory to be shared with others.
 Rather `adhd` is a way to personalize and simplify _your_ workflow without impacting other people working on the same project.
 In many cases an `adhd` project will be nothing more than a thin wrapper around `make`.

 `adhd` has the following features: